MonNum5/Blockpost_COVID-19_Udacity/README.md

 - How dangerous is the virus, and how is risk for different demographic groups
 - How does the virus progress
 - What is the course of the decease
-- Is it possible to create a model based on transferable demographic and
+- Is it possible to create a model based on transferable demographic and infrastructural features

 These questions are tried to be answered using the Cross-Industry Standard Process of Data Mining (CRISP-DM) on the basis of the progression of the virus in South Korea with a [Kaggle Dataset](https://www.kaggle.com/kimjihoo/coronavirusdataset/data).
 The analysis serves as basis for a [Medium blog post](https://medium.com/@schlotzi88/analysis-of-the-covid-19-progression-and-effects-in-south-korea-99e8e0dcc440) for my Udacity Data Science course.

 ## File Description
 - Analysis in the descriptive Jupyter Notebook analysis.ipynb
 - Data:
-    Data from the [Kaggle Dataset](https://www.kaggle.com/kimjihoo/coronavirusdataset/data) is located coronavirusdataset in the consists of 11 csv files, the following table gives a quick summary
+    Data from the [Kaggle Dataset](https://www.kaggle.com/kimjihoo/coronavirusdataset/data) is located coronavirusdataset it consists of 11 csv files, the following table gives a quick summary

     File| Description
     -- | --